carpentries-incubator/gap-lesson/05-small-groups.md

 fail
 ~~~

-The next step is to write a function which will test all orders from 2 to `n`
+The next step is to integrate `TestOneOrder` into a function which will test
-and stop as soon as it will find an example of a group with the average order
+all orders from 2 to `n` and stop as soon as it will find an example of a
-of an element being an integer:
+group with the average order of an element being an integer:

 ~~~ {.gap}
 TestAllOrders:=function(f,n)